iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Currently I am trying out [image classification](https://github.com/reaudito/custom-image-dataset-classification).
 Typically, it takes 5-10 hours to train the model.

-### Randomization of EVMs to be supplied to constituencies and randomized recounts of VVPATs to detect possible malfunctions or fraud
+### Randomization of EVMs to be supplied to constituencies and randomized recounts of VVPATs to detect possible malfunctions or fraud.
+Is randomization transparent?

 Randomization is not conducted transparently.
 Why should we trust a video and a server controlled by a system administrator to generate random values?
 Secure random number generation involves drawing from shuffled papers, not relying on software controlled by a system administrator.